 Node account: the account of the node the transaction is being sent to (e.g.

-Transaction Identifier: the identifier for a transaction has two components, the account identifier of the paying account plus the transaction’s valid start time
+Transaction ID: the identifier for a transaction has two components, the account ID of the paying account plus the transaction’s valid start time

 TransactionFee: the maximum fee the paying account is willing to pay for the transaction

-Valid duration: the number of seconds that the client wishes the transaction to be deemed valid for, starting at the validity period start time
+Valid duration: the number of seconds that the client wishes the transaction to be deemed valid for, starting at the transaction valid start time

-Memo: optionally include up to 100 bytes of data
+Memo: a string of text up to 100 bytes of data (optional)

 Transaction: type of request, for instance an HBAR transfer or a smart contract call